khulnasoft/devkit/.github/CONTRIBUTING.md

 there's a problem with the implementation, hopefully you received feedback on what to improve.

-We're trying very hard to keep BuildKit lean and focused.
+We're trying very hard to keep DevKit lean and focused.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
-However, there might be a way to implement that feature *on top of* BuildKit.
+However, there might be a way to implement that feature *on top of* DevKit.

 ### Design and cleanup proposals